ProofOfPizza/proofofpizza.github.io/docs/_pages/about.md

 I work as a programmer / test automation engineer at [InQuisitive](https://www.inquisitive.nl/).
 Before this, I used to work as a musician, playing, teaching and composing.
 It's hard to make a living from music if the music is fun.
 Boring music makes more money, but hey, then it is better to make money doing something fun like solving problems aka programming.

+I have strong opinions about open source, and privacy on the internet.
+Also just a geek about some things I like: Linux (Nixos at the moment), window managers (i3), (neo)vim.

 Feel free to contact me about any of the blogs here, if I can help out I will, and if we're lucky we will all learn something cool.
 Also if you are interested in my services as a programmer you can of course contact me!

 Have fun and stay curious!